Wandalen/willbe/doc/version2.eng/concept/ModuleCurrent.md

 └── super.will.yml
  ```

-  In order to make the current module the module with the named `will-file`, please execute the command `.with`.
-Do not forget to specify the name of the corresponding `will-file`.
+  In order to make the current module the module with the named `willfile`, please execute the command `.with`.
+Do not forget to specify the name of the corresponding `willfile`.
 For instance by the implementation
   ```
   will .with second .build
   ```